Netflix-Skunkworks/jvmquake/README.md

 threshold.

 # Building and Usage
-As `jvmquake` is a JVMTI c agent (so that it lives outside the heap and cannot be affected by GC behavior), you must compile it before using it against your JVM.
-You can either do this on the machine running the Java project or externaly either in a debian package or as part of packaging the JVM itself.
+As `jvmquake` is a JVMTI C agent (so that it lives outside the heap and cannot be affected by GC behavior), you must compile it before using it against your JVM.
+You can either do this on the machine running the Java project or more commonly in an external build that generates the `.so` or a package such as a a `.deb`.
+The generated `.so` depends only on libc and should work with any linux JDK newer than 8.

 ```bash
 # Compile jvmquake against the JVM the application is using.
 If you do not